front-end-foundations/FlexNav/README.md

 - css attribute selectors
 - js template strings
 - js data structures: arrays and objects
-- js flow control: looping with forEach and for...of
+- js flow control: looping with `for...of` and `if` statements
 - js DOM manipulation: innerHTML and classList
-- new js event listeners
+- js event listeners
 - working with routing, urls and hashes
 - web site design patterns

 ---

-Examine the `static` website in `other/design-patterns`.
-This is a static website that uses multiple HTML files.

 Today we will be building a single page application - there is only one HTML page and JavaScript creates "the illusion" of multiple pages.

+This is a common pattern in modern web development.
+It is called a "single page application" or "SPA".

 Create an `index.html` page in the `app` folder and scaffold it with Emmet's `html:5` macro.